ssc-spc-ccoe-cei/aws-guardrails-cac-solution/doc/RESOURCE_POLICY_FIX.md

   AllowedValues: ["", "_p2", "_p3"]
 ```

-…and appended to every `ConfigRuleName` and to the Lambda function name in every
+…and appended to the Lambda function name in every `SourceIdentifier` (37
-`SourceIdentifier` (37 rules × 2 substitutions).
+rules). `ConfigRuleName` is left as a static literal — AWS Config's
+conformance-pack template engine silently ignores `!Sub` in `ConfigRuleName`
+(falling back to the CFN logical ID), so the suffix can only meaningfully
+flow into properties AWS Config actually evaluates.
 Example:

 ```yaml
 # Before